 Emphasis on hands-on programming: Instead of a lecture style workshop, each concept is explained using a program.
 We recommend that students bring their own laptops and code along with the instructor.
-We believe that if you know how to code, you can talk about it without slides and use a board to explain the main points.
+We believe that if you know how to code, you can talk about it without slides and use code to explain the main points.

 Organize weekly workshops in programming languages of interest to undergraduate and graduate students in Rutgers University.